Kerbalism/Kerbalism/README.md

 **I think to have found a bug, and I have just a few mods installed**

 Try to reproduce it consistently, then provide me with a savegame that demonstrate the issue.
 Include log files, screenshots, and reproduction steps.
-Post the report here, or raise an issue on github.
+Post the report here, or raise an issue on the gitlab.

 **I want to add support for this to my parts**